 When the company culture revolves around growth, employees can help each other, too.
 Asking for assistance and noticing areas for improvement on the same level or team is effective; it doesn’t always have to be superior down to a lower-level employee.

-Besides, encouraging your leaders to help their team members takes a lot of the workload off you.
+Besides, encouraging your leaders to help their team members takes much of the workload off you.
 Then, you can use this question of the day for work not only to your employees but also to your department heads.
 This allows you a vision of how your entire office is running.

 “How is your morale?
 Are there any feelings you’d like to share with me?”